Monday, 10 May 2021

 Name: This is considered the most appropriate name for the hill, based on local usage where this is known.
 Names have been researched from a variety of sources including; local enquiry, contemporary and historical Ordnance Survey maps and for many of the lower heighted hills from the Tithe map.
 The name used does not always correspond to contemporary Ordnance Survey map spelling and/or composition or the name may not appear on any map.
 Where an appropriate name is not forthcoming for the hill, the Point (for example; Pt.
 66.8m) notation is used rather than making up a name that has no local or historical evidence of use.

-Summit Height (m): This gives the map height in metres of the hill above Ordnance Datum Newlyn (ODN), often referred to as sea level.
-Where a height is quoted to a decimal place it implies that the hill has been surveyed by GNSS receiver (survey grade GPS) or obtained from LIDAR analysis (these heights may not match current Ordnance Survey map heights), with the heights produced by GNSS receiver converted to OSGM15.
-Where a ‘c’ (circa) appears preceding the height it means there is no known spot height available and the height has been estimated from contour interpolation.
+Summit Height (m): This gives the summit height in metres of the hill above Ordnance Datum Newlyn (ODN), often referred to as sea level.
+Where a height is quoted to a decimal place it implies the summit has been surveyed by GNSS receiver (survey grade GPS) or obtained from LIDAR analysis (these heights may not match current Ordnance Survey map heights), with the heights produced by GNSS receiver converted to OSGM15.
+Where a ‘c’ (circa) appears preceding the summit height it means this has been estimated from contour interpolation.

 1:50,000 Map: This column gives the number or numbers of the 1:50,000 Ordnance Survey Landranger map that the summit of the hill appears on.